 Proposal#1: It is proposed to revise the Objectives as follow:

-community WiFi for UE and Wireline devices connected via WLAN to a 5G RG (for example mobility support for device connecting from 3GPP access in external network to Community Wifi as guest) ,
+community WiFi for UE and N3GPP devices connected via WLAN to a 5G RG (for example mobility support for device connecting from 3GPP access in external network to Community Wifi as guest) ,

-the QoS and charging for UE connected behind an RG via Untrusted and Trusted Non-3GPP access solution.
+the QoS and charging for UE and N3GPP device connected behind an RG.

-the mobility of Wireline devices connecting behind RG that does not participate in a community WiFi.

-Study potential impacts from requirements defined as SA1 RESIDENT work onto the architecture defined in TS 23.316, This aspect excludes any work on PRAS; for this item any 5G RG requirement beyond the 3GPP UE functionality have to be addressed by BBF and cable labs which are responsible of the overall RG requirements
+the mobility of oUE from home access and operator provided mobile access considering both the scenario when UE connected to Wifi Community and when is not part of Community Wifi.

+Support of emergency calls, PWS and eCall for RG and the devices connected behind the RG.

+Support of 5G L2 and L3 multicast/broadcast services to authorized UEs and non-3GPP devices

+Study the communication between PIN Gateway Element behind the 5G-RG and the 5G network

 Work task #2: